tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 ### Using `GET`

-When using `GET` the webhook request URL will contain the Tradecloud orderId, which will be used to fetch the order, but will not contain a request body.
+When using `GET` the webhook request URL will contain the Tradecloud `orderId`, which you must use to fetch the order.

 Use `GET` when: